kanatov/nextjs-e-commerce/SOLUTION.md

 ### Backlog

-Unfortunately, I completely ran out of time solving the highest-priority challenges, so I had to leave some things behind:
+I completely ran out of time solving the highest-priority challenges, so I had to leave some things behind:

 - UI design and effects
 - Subscription filter, as there were other filters provided instead